manautfr/pumpscan/README.md

    npm install
    ```

-3. Create a `whales.txt` file with one wallet address per line you want to track:
+3. (optional) Modify `whales.txt` file with one wallet address per line you want to track:
    ```
    9xtNw....
    EH2aU....
    ...
    ```

-4. Configure settings in `src/config.js`:
+4. (optional) Configure settings in `src/config.js`:
    - Set check interval (minutes, default every 5 minutes)
    - Configure Telegram bot (optional, if you want to get notifications for new alerts)
    - Set minimum transaction value to be notified (default 1000 usd)